-China Merchants Bank (CMB) announced in April that its President Mr Tian Huiyu had stepped down.
-It was a negative surprise for the market, compounded by the follow-up news that Mr Tian was being investigated for suspected breach of party discipline.
+The Chinese bank holding announced in April that its president had stepped down.
+It was a negative surprise for the market, compounded by the follow-up news that he was being investigated for suspected breach of party discipline.
 We believe the negative reaction was overdone.
-China Merchants Bank has a strong culture and franchise which can mitigate the risks inherent to management changes.
+The bank has a strong culture and franchise which can mitigate the risks inherent to management changes.
 The bank also has a strong senior management team which has been with the bank for many years.

-In the following month, the bank nominated Mr Wang Liang as the successor, which seemed to calm the market.
-The 27year veteran was previously head of the Beijing branch among other roles.
+In the following month, the bank nominated a successor, which seemed to calm the market.
+The 27-year veteran was previously head of the Beijing branch among other roles.
 We believe this is a positive development, based on how he has exhibited the bank's values and strategy thus far.

-CMB has a long-term track record of prudent risk management (such as minimal exposure to property developers last year) and organic growth in assets without needing to raise capital in the market.
+The bank has a long-term track record of prudent risk management (such as minimal exposure to property developers last year) and organic growth in assets without needing to raise capital in the market.
 The shares are at attractive valuations, with a price-to-book ratio at 1.1x and 17% return on equity (ROE), based on 2021 figures.